 Laugavegur, Reykjavík’s main shopping street, lends it’s name to this super chunky and light scarf made in Tunisian crochet.
 The over-sized hook, specially crafted in Iceland, opens up a myriad of possibilities for fast projects and fun textures.
-Jumbo hooks, suitable for working flat or in the round, are available in the Knitting Iceland web store.

 Size: one for all, make it as long and wide as you like

 Materials: Plötulopi, Icelandic un spun Lopi, 100% wool, wheels approx. 110g/3.9oz.
 The size shown calls for 180g.

 For the fringes: Here I use BC Lucca Merino wool cut into 25cm/9.5” pieces, around 30 for each section.
 Use what you find lying around!